SAMCL: Empowering SAM to Continually Learn from Dynamic Domains with Extreme Storage Efficiency

-For universal methods (EWC, ER, and DER), as shown by the FM metric, they are able to delay forgetting to some extent.
-In particular, replay-based methods like ER and DER perform excellently in learning, maintaining, and transferring knowledge.
-However, \ourM~still outperforms these methods because it effectively prevents interference between different knowledge domains.
-Meanwhile, ER and DER exhibit low efficiency.
-They store $300$ raw image samples per domain, which amounts to approximately $225$MB.
-In contrast, although we also store the same number of embedding samples per domain, the storage consumption is only about $0.878$MB, a reduction of up to $256\times$.
-Notably, unlike the replay-based methods ER and DER, which require training on both previous and new samples during CL, \ourM~only needs to train on the stored embeddings once by a simple MLP within $25$ epochs before training on a new task.
-This results in a negligible burden on the training process compared to replay-based methods.
-In comparison to the architecture-based method O-LoRA, \ourM~still outperforms it, as O-LoRA cannot achieve true orthogonality during testing.
-Therefore, this comparison not only demonstrates the excellent performance of \ourM~in the CS setting with SAM but also highlights the importance of \ourM~in this area.
-Qualitative results during the CS process are provided in Appendix \ref{sec:qualitative_results}.
+General CL methods (EWC, ER, and DER) can delay forgetting to some extent, particularly the replay-based methods ER and DER, as indicated by the FM metric.
+However, \method outperforms these approaches by effectively preventing interference between different knowledge domains.
+Moreover, ER and DER exhibit low efficiency, storing 300 raw image samples ($x^i \in \mathbb{R}^{3\times 256\times 256}$) per domain in buffer, totaling approximately $225$MB.
+In contrast, \method stores an equal number of embedding samples per domain ($e^i \in \mathbb{R}^{768}$ for SAM and $e^i \in \mathbb{R}^{384}$ for SAM2), resulting in a storage cost of only 0.878 MB for SAM and 0.439 MB for SAM2—representing a remarkable reduction of up to $256\times$ and $512\times$, respectively.
+The total storage cost is reduced by 123.52$\times$ and 183.84$\times$ for SAM and SAM2 compared with ER and DER, respectively, as shown in Table~\ref{tab:main}.
+Notably, while ER and DER require training on both previous and new samples during CL, \method only trains on stored embeddings once using a simple MLP within $25$ epochs before addressing a new task, resulting in a negligible training burden.
+Although some methods, such as EWC and O-LoRA, incur lower storage costs, their performance is significantly inferior to that of \method and ER.

+Compared to the architecture-based method O-LoRA, \method excels, as O-LoRA fails to achieve true orthogonality during testing.
+Additionally, although MoDA is an existing CL method for SAM, it performs worse than \method.
+Following its original design, MoDA requires storing $10$ samples per domain in a buffer, resulting in a storage cost that is still $8.53\times$ higher than that of \method.
+The total storage consumption reaches over $14.87\times$ that of \method in SAM, as shown in Table~\ref{tab:main}.

+Therefore, this comparison underscores the superior storage efficiency and CL performance of \method with SAM, highlighting its significance in the field.
+The visualized result during CL process is provided in Appendix~D.2.